Diyckstra/terraform-provider-deyckstra/website/docs/d/security_groups.md

 layout: "aws"
 page_title: "aws_security_groups"
 description: |-
-  Provides information about a set of Security Groups.
+  Provides information about a set of security groups.
 ---

 # Data Source: aws_security_groups

-Provides information about IDs and VPC membership of Security Groups that are created outside of Terraform.
+Provides information about IDs and VPC membership of security groups that are created outside of Terraform.

 ## Example Usage